 Bad hiring decisions are costly.
 Each employee is an investment that begins with the cost of screening, and a good employee gives you ample returns.
-Would you believe that research has shown that less than a quarter of hires workout out long-term or end up performing beyond expectations?
-According to Tony Richards of Clear Vision Development Group, this number doesn’t have to be true for your organization.
+Would you believe research has shown that less than a quarter of hires work out long-term or perform beyond expectations?
+According to Tony Richards of Clear Vision Development Group, this number need not be true for your organization.

 - Identify the position’s stakeholders.
 Who are the individuals within your company who are the most vested in the position in question?
 Who manages or directly reports to the position?
 Where does the position fit in the grand scheme of the company’s strategy and trajectory?

 - Identify the position’s responsibilities.
 What key results is the person who fills this position responsible for producing?
 Identify five or six targeted results.
-This will help for future performance measurement purposes.
+This will be useful for future performance measurement purposes.

 - Compose a detailed job description.
 A good job description will include the desired experience level, skill set, and required levels of education and training.
 This may not be the job description you post, but it should be as detailed as possible.
 If you spell out what your employees are and are not responsible for, it will be easier to measure their success and to incentivize.
 Always lay out what additional training and certifications the candidate will participate in once hired.

 - Determine performance metrics.
 This is the goal-setting framework that will be used to determine whether an individual is meeting the desired parameters of success for this position.
 It will match up with the position’s key results as outlined in to-do number 2.